medhachaitanya/copeoapp/_pages/terms-support-refundpolicy.md

 4. **Refund Processing**: If your refund request is approved, we will process the refund within 15 business days.
 The refund will be issued using the same payment method you used for the original purchase.

+Please note that this Cancellation & Refund Policy is subject to change without prior notice.
+It is your responsibility to review this policy periodically.

 ### Contact Us

-If you have any questions or wish to initiate a cancellation or refund request, please contact our Customer Support team at:
+If you have any questions, please contact our Customer Support team at:

 - **Customer Support Hotline**: +91-9052982141 / +1 (425) 728-0134
 - **Email Support**: support@copeo.app

-Please note that this Cancellation & Refund Policy is subject to change without prior notice.
-It is your responsibility to review this policy periodically.

 Thank you for choosing Copeo Software Solutions.
 We appreciate your trust in our products and services.